Jargon is overwhelming. It also shapes how parents feel about their relationship with school, and not in a good way.

 What parents need

 As educators, it’s hard to find clarity in your language sometimes.
-You want to share the nuance, the complexity, the hard work.
 But parents don’t need jargon to know this.

 They need: